eomii/rules_ll/docs/guides/sanitizers.md

 )
 ```

-The sanitizer reports a `heap-use-after-free` bug, along with a detailed report
+The sanitizer reports a `heap-use-after-free` bug and where it occurred:
-on its occurrence:

 ```bash
 bazel run bug